Basic Elements of the Rainwater Harvesting System

-In some circumstances (low annual precipitations) it may be beneficial to set-up an extra tank for collection of diverted water by pre-tank filters.
+In some circumstances (low annual precipitations) it may be beneficial to set up an extra tank for the collection of diverted water by pre-tank filters.
 Such water can be easily used for irrigation and flushing toilets.
 Note that Self-Cleaning Pre-Tank filters continuously divert a noticeable portion of rainwater from the main water stream.
-This is in contrast to First-Flush Diverters that divert only a limited, pre-defined amount of water, then they automatically ”disconnect” themselves (cut-off) from the rainwater conveyance system.
+This is in contrast to First-Flush Diverters which divert only a limited, pre-defined amount of water, then automatically ”disconnect” themselves (cut off) from the rainwater conveyance system.

 Note that such configuration of the inlet also allows for continuous replenishment of the “old” stored water by the new, fresh one containing oxygen.
 The presence of oxygen in lower layers of water prevents the process of anaerobic decomposition leading to “stagnant” water! (more on that in a dedicated chapter).